Introduction

 Made with Fritzing

-A stepper motor is basically two motor coils in one motor,which allows you to turn the motor in steps.
+A stepper motor is basically two motor coils in one motor, which allows you to turn the motor in steps.
 For more on this, see this stepper motor page.
-This tutorial uses a Toshiba motor driver, the TB6612FNG, which can actually drive two DC motors or the two coils of a stepper motor.
-There’s a Sparkfun breakout board, an Adafruit breakout board, and a Pololu breakout board for this part as well.

-The stepper motor has two coils to control it as shown in Figure 10.
+A stepper motor like this one has two coils to control it as shown in Figure 11.
 Each coil has a center connection as well, and the center connections are joined together, which is what makes this a unipolar stepper.
 If you don’t connect the center connection, then the motor will work like a bipolar stepper, each coil operating independently.
 This is how you’ll use it for this exercise.
-Each coil will connect to one side of the H-bridge.
-The pink and orange wires (wires number 2 and 4) are connected to the first coil.
-They will connect to one channel of the bridge (channel A), while the yellow and blue wires (wires number 3 and 5) are the other coil, and will connect to the other channel of the bridge (channel B).
+Each coil will connect to one control channel of the motor driver.
+The pink and orange wires are connected to the first coil.
+They will connect to one channel of the motor driver, while the yellow and blue wires are the other coil, and will connect to the other channel of the bridge (channel B).
 In this case, the red wire, pin 1, will not be used.

 How The Motor Driver Works

 The motor driver has the following pins.
 The pin numbers shown here are for the Sparkfun breakout board.
 The order of the pins will be different for the Adafruit and Pololu boards.
-The Pins are numbered here in a DIP fashion, in a U-shape from top left to bottom left, then bottom right to top right.
+The pins are numbered here in a DIP fashion, in a U-shape from top left to bottom left, then bottom right to top right.
+The list below describes the pins in numeric order.

 - VMOT – motor voltage supply input, up to 15V.